yardensepton/GreatDialogs/README.md

                     .setOKButtonOnClickListener(this::performCustomAction).show();
 ```

-Example of a question dialog:
+Example of a question dialog :warning:

 ```
 GreatDialog dialog = new GreatDialog(MainActivity.this, DialogType.QUESTION);